psychemedia/sin-eater-resources/resources/HSTNT_historical-notes-rowlands.md

-** Deab Prtte, — ^It is a strange thing because you are hand- some, that you will not behave yourself with the obedience that people of worst features do ; but that I must be always giving you an account of every trifle and minute of my time.
+** Deab Prtte, — ^It is a strange thing because you are hand- some, that you will not behave yourself with the obedience that people of worst features do; but that I must be always giving you an account of every trifle and minute of my time.
 I send this to tell you, that I am waiting to be sent for again when my Lord Wharton is stirring."